microsoft/WebTemplateStudio/src/extension/README.md

 # Web Template Studio (Preview)

-Web Template Studio (_WebTS_) is a Visual Studio Code Extension that accelerates the creation of new web applications using a wizard-based experience.
-WebTS enables developers to generate boilerplate code for a web app by choosing between different frontend frameworks, backend frameworks, pages and cloud services.
+Microsoft *Web Template Studio* (aka *WebTS*) is a Visual Studio Code Extension that accelerates the creation of a new **Web or React Native** application using a wizard-based experience.

+*WebTS* enables developers to generate boilerplate code for a **Web or React Native** application by choosing between different project types, frontend and backend frameworks, pages and cloud services.
-The resulting web application is well-formed, readable code that incorporates cloud services on Azure while implementing proven patterns and best practices.
-Sprinkled throughout the generated code we have links to Docs to provide useful insights.
+The resulting app is well-formed, readable code.
+The web application incorporates cloud services on Azure while implementing proven patterns and best practices.
+Sprinkled throughout the generated code we have links to Docs to provide useful insights. *WebTS* was created using TypeScript and React.
+Different combinations of generated code are merged together by [Core Template Studio](https://github.com/Microsoft/CoreTemplateStudio), which was made using .NET Core.

 ## Instructions To Use